Iran University of Medical Sciences • Journals

 Scopus / WoS / MEDLINE

-• Minimum metadata requirements across the portfolio
+• Minimum metadata requirements

-• DOI assignment, ORCID and funder identifiers
+• DOI, ORCID and funder identifiers

-• Working with indexers on corrections and updates
+• Indexer corrections and updates